abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

 ## The Five Types of IDOR Vulnerabilities

-Through extensive security assessments at Google, I've categorized IDOR vulnerabilities into five distinct types, each requiring different detection and mitigation strategies.
+IDOR vulnerabilities can be categorized into five distinct types, each requiring different detection and mitigation strategies.

 ### 1. Horizontal IDOR: Same-Level Access Violations